 |--n_delim=...||delimiter symbol to use in the resultinig CSV file (0 - tab, 1 - semicolon, 2 - comma)|

 |--profile=...||path to the file to load conversion settings from|

 |--silent||use this option to disable program output|

 |--tab_file=...||file containing the list of tables to convert

 In the following example the program converts MySQL database "db1" on the remote MySQL server "mysqlhost" into .csv files in folder "c:\from mysql" using table names file "c:\tabfile1.txt":

 S2CAGENT.EXE --src=db1 --dest="c:\from mysql" --host=mysqlhost --user=administrator --pswd=the_passsword --tab_file=c:\tabfile1.txt

 Table names file should be formatted as follows:

-Queries give you the ability to extract partial data for converting into .csv format.
-The following examples are provided to illustrate how to use queries for particular purposes.
-Assume that we have table "Table1" as below:
+Queries give the ability to get part of data for converting into .csv format.
+The following examples illustrate using queries for particular purposes.
+Assume there is table "Table1" defined as below:

 Table1( ID INT NOT NULL AUTO_INCREMENT, FName VARCHAR(50), LName VARCHAR(50), Birthday DATE, Notes TEXT );